 Section 119 of the Labor Protection Act sets out the cases of dismissal where the employee does not need to be notified.
 This is particularly the case when:

-- The employee dishonestly performs or intentionally commits a criminal offence against the employer;
+- The employee dishonestly performs or intentionally commits a criminal offense against the employer;

 -The employee intentionally causes loss to the employer;

 -The employee commits an act of negligence resulting in serious loss to the employer;

 -The employee's Act violates the work rules, regulations, or orders of the employer that are legal and fair, and receives a written warning notice;